drpatrik/combatris/README.md

 The multiplayer mode is using a voting mechanism to ensure that all participants are playing the same campaign.
 The voting rules are simple; the campaign with the greatest number of players wins and any player that wanted to play another campaign is rejected.
 If there is a draw between the number of players Battle will be prioritized.
 Any player alone in a campaign will be rejected.

+Combatris now supports multiplayer on the same computer.
+Where one player play using keyboard while the other play with an gamepad.
+In theory there is no limitations on the number of players except for screen estate.
+When several players share the same computer the multiplayer pane can be removed to save screen estate.

 Combatris supports both keyboard and gamepads.
 The game has been tested with: